iosdecal/ios-decal-lab4/README.md

 ![](/README-images/collectionview.png)

 - Still in `Main.storyboard`, drag out a collectionview onto the first screen and extend it so that it fills the whole screen, including the navigation bar segment (you'll need to set some constraints here).
 Notice that a small box appears in the top left corner of the collectionview - this is a prototype cell where you can design the layout for each collectionview cell.
 Extend the box to be a square that fills about a third of the width of the screen (ideally we want our grid to be something like six rows of three - see the image above).
-- Inside the prototype cell, place an imageview and set its constraints to fill the entire cell.
+- Inside the prototype cell, place an imageView and set its constraints to fill the entire cell.
 - We need to create two outlets at this point: one for the collectionview itself and one for the imageview.
-The collectionview should be easy - just drag an outlet onto `SearchViewController`.
-However, the imageview isn't a property of the view controller, so it's outlet doesn't belong there!
-Instead, we need to create a class for our custom collectionviewcell that subclasses UICollectionViewCell.
-Once you've created this file, make sure to set the prototype cell's class in the identity inspector to your new class.
-Then, you can go ahead and create an outlet for the imageview in your new collectionviewcell class file.
+    - The collectionview should be easy - just drag an outlet into `SearchViewController`.
+    - However, the imageview isn't a property of the view controller, so it's outlet doesn't belong there (why? we want the image view to appear in every cell of our collectionview, so it should be a property of a UICollectionViewCell instead).
+To do this, **(1) create a class for our custom collectionViewCell that subclasses UICollectionViewCell**.
+Once you've created this file, **(2) set your prototype cell in storyboard class to your new custom cell class**.
+Then, **(3)create an outlet for the imageview in your new collectionviewcell class file.**

-Feel free to change background colors of the collectionview and/or cells to improve the UI, if you wish.

 Head over to `SearchViewController.swift` now.
 The code for this section isn't too difficult, but there's many tedious things to take care of.
 By the end of this section, you should have implemented all of the collectionview's functionality.

 Some things to consider:
-- The view controller should be a subclass of UICollectionViewDataSource and UICollectionViewDelegate (this tells the program that the view controller is guaranteed to implement a certain set of functions that are relevant to the collectionview).
+- The view controller should subclass UICollectionViewDataSource and UICollectionViewDelegate (this tells the program that the view controller is guaranteed to implement a certain set of functions that are relevant to the collectionview).
 - In `viewDidLoad`, set the collectionview's delegate and datasource properties to self (this tells the collectionview that it should look within the view controller for the functions it needs to be functional).

 You should implement the following collectionview functions: